kelpstrewn/akheriVault/docs/9-Global warming greenhouse gas emissions and building.md

 ---
 id: GGHG
-title: GGHG and old houses
+title: Global warming greenhouse gas emissions and building
 ---

 ## The issue ##
 None of us are doing enough to prevent global warming greenhouse gas emissions, and we are all complicit here.
 How much is enough?
-There seems to be general agreement that 2000kg C02 [per person per year](http://www.gci.org.uk/CBAT_AUBREY/CBAT/index.html#domain-2) is the sustainable level.
+There seems to be general agreement that 2000kg C02 per person per year is the sustainable level.
 Most of us cause the emission of 5 to 10 times this amount in a year.

 A long haul flight such as a flight to London and back to Auckland will use 2.5 times a persons annual C02 emission quota, without them doing anything else; living in a house, eating, driving or dressing themselves.
 There is in the big picture, there is a long way to go.

-In NZ the building and manufacturing sectors create about 20% of gross greenhouse gas emmissions.
+In NZ the building and manufacturing sectors create about 20% of gross greenhouse gas emissions.
 This is emission created by building buildings, and does not include emissions that come from buildings in use, and at end of life.

 ## The research ##
 There is a lot of research on this.
 The world's various heritage and building conservation agencies all have their guidance.
-In 2015 sustainability was placed firmly on the agenda by organisations that are heritage thoughtleaders.
+In 2015 sustainability was placed firmly on the agenda by organisations that are heritage thought leaders.

 A [policy](https://whc.unesco.org/document/139747) was established by Unesco, the organisation that leads on world heritage sites.
-There is and is to be [expansion](https://www.iccrom.org/classifieds/classified-publication/special-issue-heritage-and-sustainable-development) on this by ICCROM, who lead in academic thought in the field.

 Other agencies also have material.